 Infinite Crisis saw Superboy Prime move from one of the guys who saved all of reality to a Knight Templar obsessed with finding the perfect Earth.
 Later stories moved him all the way into Omnicidal Maniac territory as he crushes entire planets because he happens to think they're lame.

 Just think of it this way, the only appearances of Prime are in Crisis On Infinite Earths, Infinite Crisis, Green Lantern (especially the "Sinestro Corps War" arc), and Final Crisis: Legion of 3 Worlds.
 Prime's appearance in Countdown to Final Crisis never happened, just like the rest of ''Countdown''.
-This at least gives him a relatively stable character transition: Multiversal hero to Knight Templar to The Dog Bites Back to frustrated semi-Omnicidal Maniac who wants to destroy Superman's legacy and show he is superior.
+This at least gives him a relatively stable character transition: Multiversal hero to Knight Templar to The Dog Bites Back to frustrated semi-Omnicidal Maniac who wants to destroy Superman's legacy and show he is superior to regretful fanboy.

 Bruce Banner in the climax to the Wolverine story Old Man Logan who is revealed to have become a sociopathic, redneck cannibal who is now head of a family of in-bred Hulklings.
 For added squick it's revealed that this family resulted from Bruce breeding with She-Hulk, his cousin - "The only woman out there who could take the damn pace" (emphasis as original).
 There's also a strong implication this was not consensual.
 Ugh, just, ugh.
 Compare this with Banner's actions in Incredible Hulk 602 which came out the same week to understand exactly what's wrong with this picture.
 Naturally this is another Mark Millar special.